-This section identifies any group(s) that have disproportionately greater need in comparison to the jurisdiction as a whole.
+This section assesses the need of any racial or ethnic group that has disproportionately greater need in comparison to the jurisdiction as a whole.

 A household is considered cost burdened when its housing costs (including utility costs) exceed more than 30% of the monthly gross household income.
 A household is considered severely cost burdened when its housing costs exceed 50% of its monthly gross household income.
 Of Raleigh's 196,924 households, 55,950 (28.4%) are cost burdened or severely cost burdened.